-5. Summary and conclusions
+5. Conclusion

-In this work we presented a simple ODE model to study the radicalization of two rival sects, each characterized by moderate and extreme factions.
-We included spontaneous radicalization and de-radicalization, as well as active propaganda and the perpetration of violent attacks towards the other sect.
+In this work, we studied the radicalization of two rival sects, each characterized by moderate and extreme factions.
+We included spontaneous radicalization and de-radicalization, as well as active indoctrination and the perpetration of violent attacks towards the other sect.
 Actions taken by each group are modulated by a sensitivity factor that may or may not depend on the actions taken by the opposite one.
-We first studied non-interacting and interacting but symmetric sects, outlined behavioral trends and, where possible, derived analytical solutions.
-A game theoretical approach was also introduced, whereby all parameters are fixed except for internal propaganda and external attack rates.
-These are the "strategies" that radical factions of each sect adjust to optimize a given utility function meant to increase their own ranks and decrease rival attacks.
-Propaganda and attack rates are also subject to a constraint limiting the resources available for the two activities so that one may be favored only at the expense of the other.
-We analyzed the game both in terms of Nash equilibria as well as through a simple iterative process that included possibly different response times.
+Using a set of coupled ODEs, we analysed non-interacting and interacting but symmetric sects, outlined behavioural trends and, where possible, derived analytical solutions.
+A game theoretical approach was then introduced, whereby all parameters are fixed except for internal indoctrination and external attack rates.
+These are the 'strategies' that radical factions of each sect adjust to optimize a given utility function meant to increase their own ranks and decrease rival attacks.
+Indoctrination and attack rates are also subject to a constraint limiting the total available resources available so that one activity may be favoured only at the expense of the other.
+We analysed the game in terms of Nash equilibria as well as through a simple iterative process that included possibly different response times.

 One of our main findings is that, unless very high rates of violence are employed, small groups of radicals in overall moderate sect populations cannot be sustained over long times.
-In this case, radicals will eventually become less extreme and the entire sect will be comprised of moderates.
-Our results may thus offer some mathematical perspective on the mechanisms that lead radical groups who tend to employ greater violence in their early days, when they are still numerically small, to transition towards less violent methods, such as non violent propaganda, later on, as they mature.
-We also find that sects whose non-strategic parameters are completely symmetric allow for Nash equilibria that are not symmetric in their propaganda and attack rate strategies.
+Eventually, radicals will become less extreme and the entire sect will consist of moderates.
+Our results may thus offer some perspective on the mechanisms that lead radical groups who tend to employ greater violence in their early days, when they are still numerically small, to transition towards less violent methods, such as indoctrination, later on, as they mature.
+We also find that sects whose non-strategic parameters are completely symmetric allow for Nash equilibria that are not symmetric in their indoctrination and attack rate strategies.
 Of the two competing sects, our results show that the radical faction of one becomes less numerous but very violent, while the other sect is characterized by a large number of fanatics who are less violent.